cameronabel/pig-latin/README.md

 Test: "It will add 'way' to the end of words that begin with a vowel, regardless of punctuation."
 Code: pigLatin("A!");
 Expected Output: "Away!"

+Test: "It will not add 'way' to the end of words that don't begin with a vowel."
+Code: pigLatin("dog");
+Expected output: "dog"

 Test: "It will, in words that begin with a consonant, move the consonant to the end of the word, followed by 'ay'."
 Code: pigLatin("monkey");